adinan-tech/holoscan/README.md

 3. **SSH Key Pair**: A public SSH key for accessing the deployed instance.
 4. **Existing VCN and Public Subnet**: The deployment requires an existing VCN and a public subnet in OCI.

-## Resource Configuration

 ### Required Inputs

-The following variables are visible and need to be configured in the deployment UI:
+The following variables are visible and need to be configured in the deployment UI of the OCI ORM:

 | Parameter               | Description                                                           |
 | ----------------------- | --------------------------------------------------------------------- |